FaraB-AID/NotesPlus/README.md

 If the *#* is 1 or more, the note will be injected directly behind *#* lines in the context.

+Notes with # > 0 will only be injected if # or more lines of text exist for them to be placed behind.

 Everything after the *:* and before the closing *}* is the *text*.